 The one other public speaker tonight described coyote attacks on pets along the bike trail through Bridgeport.
 He described the existing fence as “weak and completely open and vulnerable to coyote attacks.”

-So he proposed a “proper fence made with sturdy buy modafinil singapore” along the trail or relocation of the coyotes.
+So he proposed a “proper fence made with sturdy buy modafinil europe” along the trail or relocation of the coyotes.
 His was the only comment to which City Manager Ken Striplin responded.
 Striplin said that he was sorry to hear about family pets being “accosted” by the predators, but he added that coyotes can get over even a six-foot fence and are to be an expected part of life (and death) in the SCV.
 Though he added that staff would look at whether fences in the area were inadequate.

 In the past several recaps, I know I’ve just breezed past councilmember updates because I find them the most exhausting and tedious portions of the meeting.
 Tonight was a typical reflection of what you’re missing.
 Councilmember Laurene Weste: Hearing on St. Francis Dam Memorial Monument.
 Free movie series at Hart Park.
 Councilmember Marsha McLean: Description of a half-dozen transportation meetings and issues.
 Mayor Pro Tem Dante Acosta: Duane Harte park dedication.
 Community gardens.
 Santa Clarita’s swimming facilities for summer.
 Councilmember TimBen Boydston: Resolution to coordinate homeless initiatives with LA County (doesn’t get support to agendize discussion of this).
 Mayor Bob Kellar: Military banner program.
 Deceased SCV resident John Nuzzi.
 As always, it was a mix of remembering the dead and promoting activities for the living.